 Jennie Grossinger was born on June 16, 1892, in Baligrod, a small village in Galicia, at that time a district of the Austro-Hungarian Empire.
 Her father’s family included landowners reduced by hard times, and her father, Asher Selig Grossinger, was an estate overseer.
 Her mother, Malka Grossinger, was the daughter of an innkeeper.

 The family moved to the Lower East Side, which was in its Yiddish heyday.
 Jennie enrolled in a Hebrew school, as well as P.S.
-174. She was old enough for the third grade, but couldn’t speak a word of English.
-She was demoted to first grade and still couldn’t manage.
+174. She was old enough for the third grade but could not speak a word of English.
+She was demoted to first grade and still could not manage.
 It was a humiliating time.

 While Jennie was in elementary school, her mother gave birth to a son who proved to be deaf and mute.
 When no American doctors were able to help him, Jennie’s mother decided to go back to Austria and consult with doctors and rabbis there.
 Since Lottie was so young, Jennie’s mother took her as well.
 The family had to borrow from friends and neighbors, but the money was found for tickets.
 Jennie stayed in New York with her father.